Man looking at sharks at Georgia Aquarium in Atlanta, Georgia

 Georgia Aquarium in Atlanta.
 Photo by @romana_zackova

-The Georgia Aquarium in Atlanta is the largest in the United States, featuring 100,000 animals.
+The Georgia Aquarium in Atlanta is the largest in the United States, containing more than 11 million gallons of water.
 There are permanent galleries with marine life from the state and beyond, including whale sharks and beluga whales.
 The aquarium has even been featured on the Animal Planet show "The Aquarium."

 Visit Georgia Aquarium